shivax-21/OWELIA/README.md

 Thank you for exploring this notebook!
 I hope it contributes to raising awareness and encourages further research in this critical domain.

+# About the Author
+I am Shivani Patwa, 2nd year undergraduate from JK Institute of Applied Physics and Technology, University of Allahabad, Prayagaraj, Uttar Pradesh, passionate about leveraging technology to address real-world health challenges, and this PCOS detection project is a step toward making early diagnosis more accessible and efficient.
+While this model provides valuable insights, I believe there’s always room for improvement.

+I warmly welcome researchers, developers, and healthcare professionals to collaborate and enhance this project further.
+Let’s refine, innovate, and push the boundaries of perfection together!

+Feel free to connect and contribute—every idea counts!